Difference-of-Log-Normals

 “Why Are Firm Growth Distributions Heavy-tailed?”
 [PDF]

-Firm growth and return distributions are heavy-tailed.
+Firm income, growth, and return distributions are heavy-tailed.
 Accounting for the interplay of sales and expenses is sufficient to explain this fact without relying on time-varying volatility or factors external to the firm.
 Embedding the implied production function into a standard q-theory model yields novel and specific predictions regarding the distributions of income, growth, and returns.
 The predictions are supported by the data.
-The model is the first to correctly replicate the distribution of firm income and is hence useful as a foundational model for future work.
-It proposes extended definitions of firm income scale, efficiency, and growth.
+The model proposes novel definitions of firm income scale, efficiency, and growth.

 “Facts of US Firm Scale and Growth 1970-2019: An Illustrated Guide” [arXiv]